QuentinRa/blog.quentinra.dev/cyber/server/web/bruteforce_forms.md

 > **Note**: BurpSuite can be used too, see the Intruder tab.<br>
 > **Note**: FeroxBuster users should take a look at the [feroxfuzz](https://github.com/epi052/feroxfuzz/) library.

+**Insecure Direct Object References** (BrokenAccessControl), is a failure in which we can guess given a URL how to access other elements, and if we change the URl, we can indeed access them.

 </div><div>

 Fuzzing involve taking values from a wordlist, and testing one by one these values in the request.
 On Kali, you can use these two commands to find where wordlists are stored: